ashwintumma23/EventbriteDataVisualizations/README.md

  ##### Bubble Chart showcasing the different types/ formats of events that occur on Eventbrite (using D3.js)
+This is a simple visualization showcasing the weight of the formats of the events on Eventbrite globally.
+On the event of hovering the mouse over the bubble, shows a detailed description of the format, and also its count.

 ###### Code Details:
-* Source Code Directory: `D3HeatmapUnitedStates` (Read the README.md file in the corresponding directory)
+* Source Code Directory: `FormatDataRepresentation` (Read the README.md file in the corresponding directory)

 * References: Bubble Charts D3 [Website](http://bl.ocks.org/mbostock/4063269) - For displaying the bubbles